practable/book/README.md

 // their usage to date by policy name func (s *Store) ExportUsers() map[string]UserExternal

-// There is no ReplaceUsers (not implemented, not planned to implement)
+// There is no ReplaceUsers (not implemented, not planned to implement, because  ReplaceOldBookings deletes and recreates the user list)

 ```